ProprioCS/Provia.Documents/Service Tickets.md

 A Scheduling interface used by the Scheduler (aka Dispatcher, aka Operations Manager).
 This interface is used to Approve Work Orders, to group them into Routes, to assign Labor Resources (people, subs, trucks, etc), to Complete Work Orders, and to enter time worked (when that was not done in the field), and other functions, including a Map view.

-A Hold List where Work Orders can be “parked” when you don’t know exactly when you will be able to get to them.
+A Hold List where Work Orders can be "parked" when you don't know exactly when you will be able to get to them.

 A mobile-optimized field application used to see all information about a Work Order while in the field, Complete it, send Status reports, obtain the Customer Signature, create Punch, notify the Warehouse about unexpected returning product, take photos, and more.